tfeldmann/organize/readme.rst

 Feeling insecure?
 Run ``$ organize sim`` to see what would happen without touching your files.

 But there is more.
-You want to move files with template strings, use custom shell scripts or match filenames with regular expressions?
+You want to move files, use custom shell scripts or match filenames with regular expressions?
 `organize` has you covered.
+You can even use template strings and extract information from your files.

 Have a look at the full documentation at organize.readthedocs.io.